DOMARS/vsdriver/vsdriver/vsdriver/deploying_a_driver_to_a_test_computer.md

 Here are some tips for troubleshooting driver deployment to a test computer when you use Visual Studio and the WDK.

+**Deployment fails due to Error code: 2**

+Add the following registry key:

+**HKLM\Software\Microsoft\DriverTest\Service**

+Under this key, create a DWORD value **DebugSession**, and set it to 0.

+You only need to set this value once, and it persists for future deployments.

 <span id="Can_t_find_the_deployment_properties_for_the_driver_project"></span><span id="can_t_find_the_deployment_properties_for_the_driver_project"></span><span id="CAN_T_FIND_THE_DEPLOYMENT_PROPERTIES_FOR_THE_DRIVER_PROJECT"></span>**Can't find the deployment properties for the driver project**
 The deployment properties are only available if you have a driver package.
 If your driver solution does not have a driver package project, you need to add one.
 The driver package contains components, such as the INF file that are needed for installation.
 For more information, see [Driver Packages](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff544840) and [Creating a Driver Package](creating_a_driver_package.md).